 The Plan provides for the grant of stock options, including incentive stock options, or ISOs, and nonqualified stock options, or NSOs, restricted stock, dividend equivalents, stock payments, restricted stock units, or RSUs, performance shares, other incentive awards, LTIP units, SARs, and cash awards.
+As of December 31, 2021, the Company has only issued restricted stock units under the Plan.
 In addition, the Company will grant its Independent Board of Directors restricted stock as part of their remuneration.
 Shares granted as part of the Plan vest equally over a four-year period while those granted to the Company's Independent Board of Directors vest equally over a three-year period.
-Annual grants given to the Company's Independent Board of Directors vest the earlier of one year from the date of grant, or, the next annual shareholder meeting.
+Annual grants given to the Company's Independent Board of Directors vest equally over a three-year for the date of grant, or, the next annual shareholder meeting.
 Holders of restricted shares of common stock have voting rights and rights to receive dividends, however, the restricted shares of common stock may not be sold, transferred, assigned or pledged and are subject to forfeiture prior to the respective vesting period.
-The following table is a summary of the total restricted shares granted for the years ended December 31, 2020 and 2019:
+The following table is a summary of the total restricted shares granted for the years ended December 31, 2021 and 2020: